The priesthood is not a job, it is a vocation! Click the links below to learn more about vocation and what it means to be a priest.

 Most priests will celebrate 2-3 masses on a Sunday morning with the people of his parish.
 The Sunday Eucharist brings together all the people of his faith community: parish staff that assist in the management and ministry of the parish and the many dedicated volunteers who assist in the celebration of the Eucharist each and every Sunday.
 There might also be parish functions that take place on a Sunday afternoon as well.
 The remainder of the day might be used for rest or time with family or friends….but mostly rest!

 What is the next step?

 An application for the seminary is one that the Director of Priestly Vocations is happy to distribute, but there are a few preliminary steps that must be completed first.
 The very first step in this process is to contact Fr.
-Joe Horn, the Director of Priestly Vocations for the Archdiocese of Detroit.
+Craig Giera, the Director of Priestly Vocations for the Archdiocese of Detroit.
 After the opportunity to meet and discuss in more detail your discernment of the priesthood, the conversation may lead to one of the following options:

 - The next step in the application process is to have two interviews with members of the priest-faculty at Sacred Heart Major Seminary

 - Direction given by the Director of Priestly Vocations to work on specific areas for additional growth before the next step in the application process can be taken.